Equidistribution of rational subspaces and their shapes: Introduction

 \subsubsection{Quadratic forms}

 In this whole article, $(V,Q)$ is a fixed non-degenerate quadratic space over $\Q$ of dimension $n$.
 The induced bilinear form is denoted by $\langle \cdot,\cdot\rangle_Q$.
-For most of the time, we assume that $V$ is positive definite.
+We assume throughout that $(V,Q)$ is positive definite.
 We also identify $V$ with $\Q^n$ and suppose that $\langle \cdot,\cdot\rangle_Q$ takes integral values on $\Z^n \times \Z^n$ in which case we say that $Q$ is \emph{integral}.
 Equivalently, the matrix representation $M_Q$ in the standard basis of $\Z^n$ has integral entries.

 We denote by $\Orth_Q$ resp.~$\SO_Q$ the orthogonal resp.~special orthogonal group for $Q$.
 Recall that $\SO_Q$ is abelian if $\dim(V) = 2$ and semisimple otherwise.
 We denote by $\Spin_Q$ the spin group for $Q$ which is the simply connected cover of $\SO_Q$ if $\dim(V) >2$.
-Explicitly, the spin group may be constructed from the Clifford algebra of $Q$ -- we refer to \cite{knus} for a thorough discussion.
-The spin group comes with an isogeny of $\Q$-groups $\pi_Q: \Spin_Q \to \SO_Q$ which satisfies that for any field $K$ of characteristic zero we have an exact sequence
+Explicitly, the spin group may be constructed from the Clifford algebra of $Q$.
+We remark that this article contains certain technicalities that will use the Clifford algebra -- we refer to \cite{knus} for a thorough discussion.
+The spin group comes with an isogeny of $\Q$-groups $\isog: \Spin_Q \to \SO_Q$ which satisfies that for any field $K$ of characteristic zero we have an exact sequence (cf.~\cite[p.~64]{knus})

 where the second homomorphism is given by the spinor norm.
-The isogeny $\pi_Q$ induces an integral structure on $\Spin_Q$.
-For instance, $\Spin_Q(\Z)$ consists of elements $g \in \Spin_Q(\Q)$ for which $\pi_Q(g) \in \SO_Q(\Z)$.
+The isogeny $\isog$ induces an integral structure on $\Spin_Q$.
+For instance, $\Spin_Q(\Z)$ consists of elements $g \in \Spin_Q(\Q)$ for which $\isog(g) \in \SO_Q(\Z)$.
 To simplify notation, we will write $g.v$ for the action of $\Spin_Q$ on a vector in $n$-dimensional linear space.
-Here, the action is naturally induced by the isogeny $\pi_Q$ (and the standard representation of $\SO_Q$).
+Here, the action is naturally induced by the isogeny $\isog$ (and the standard representation of $\SO_Q$).

 Furthermore, we let $\Grk$ denote the Grassmannian of $k$-dimensional subspaces of~$V$.
-Note that this is a homogeneous variety for $\SO_Q$ and (through the isogeny $\pi_Q$) also for $\Spin_Q$.
-If we assume that $Q$ is positive definite (as we almost always do), the action of $\SO_Q(\R)$ on $\Grk(\R)$ is transitive.
+Note that this is a homogeneous variety for $\SO_Q$ and (through the isogeny $\isog$) also for $\Spin_Q$.
+If we assume that $Q$ is positive definite (as we always do), the action of $\SO_Q(\R)$ on $\Grk(\R)$ is transitive.
 Furthermore, in this case the spinor norm on $\SO_Q(\R)$ takes only positive values so that $\Spin_Q(\R)$ surjects onto $\SO_Q(\R)$ and in particular also acts transitively.

-\begin{remark} As usual, one may view $\SO_Q$ as the fixed group under an involution.
-Indeed, $Q$ induces an automorphism